JaimeStill/magick-journal/content/ritual/2020/08/22/index.md

 ![float-room](./float-room.jpg)

 I turned all of the lighting and sounds off in the immersion tank.
 After I settled in and found my center, I was feeling really crazy vibrations on the surface of my skin around my whole body.
-It was a really uneasy sort of vibration, but I pushed through my initial feelings pf anxiousness and performed the middle pillar.
+It was a really uneasy sort of vibration, but I pushed through my initial feelings of anxiousness and performed the middle pillar.

 During the middle pillar, my conscious body was levitating in the tower courtyard I encounter during LBRP, tethered above by the divine energy.
 When I connected to the Earth’s energy after charging all of the energy spheres, I felt the uneasy vibrations begin to break loose.